 Lo and behold, she did!
 Now honestly, this is one of those dishes that is just really hard to imagine what it’s gonna taste like.
 I knew I liked everything in it, but I was going on faith in Linda and all of y’all that it was good.
 I made it when my Mother in law was here so I’d have a partner in crime to help me eat it and she and I were curious as all get out while I put it together.
 We didn’t even wait for it to get cold before we were dipping spoons in the bowl for a taste.

-You can skip this step if you just really like mayo, but if you’re like me and want a little something to help you take your mind off the fact that it’s mayonnaise – or if you just love the taste of ranch, do what I’m doing here.
+You can skip this step if you just really like mayo, but if you’re like me and want a little something or if you just love the taste of ranch, do what I’m doing here.